 Who was your first client?

 It’s been way too long, and I don’t even remember!!
-I do still have clients that have been around since close to the beginning of the business, but none of them were the first.
+I do still have clients that have been around since close to the beginning of the business, but none of them was the first.

 Do you have a niche?